 Unfortunately, the Scholarships and Bursaries Office is unable to consider incomplete applications.

 I’m an international student.
 Can I apply for the Hansen Scholarship?

-Only Australian citizens, Australian permanent residents, or holders of an Australian temporary or permanent Humanitarian visa may apply.
+Only Australian citizens, Australian permanent residents, or holders of an Australian temporary Humanitarian visa may apply.

 Applicants with New Zealand citizenship are not eligible for the Hansen Scholarship unless they have obtained Australian permanent resident status.
 New Zealanders are automatically given a "Special Category Visa" (SCV) when they arrive and are "Temporary Residents".